hannaliebl/hannaliebl.com/content/blog/moving-my-hugo-site-to-netlify.md

 ## Downsides?

 S3 can handle any amount of traffic and charges you pennies per GB.
 Netlify has bandwidth limits (at the time of writing, 100 GB per month for the free tier, 20$ per 100 GB after that.)
 S3 keeps you in the AWS ecosystem, which some people may prefer.
 For a low-traffic site like mine, so far, the ease of deployment and HTTPS support is well worth the switch from S3 to Netlify.
-(My next post, coming soon, will cover the HTTPS part.)